Updated on Oct. 24 with updates about state abortion guidelines.

 Whether through a ballot measure or a candidate, you could be voting on reproductive rights in the midterms.
 Here’s how.

-In four states, voters will get to cast their ballot directly on abortion access:
+In five states, voters will get to cast their ballot directly on abortion access:

 Measures to Protect Abortion Access

 California: SCA 10 would add the right to abortion and contraception to California’s constitution.
 Note: abortions are currently legal until fetal viability (aka when a fetus can survive outside the womb), which is generally considered to be around 24 weeks.